RoshanakBehrouz/RL/README.md

 - `rl_llm_demo.py`: Main script for running the RL + LLM demo in the terminal.
 - `app.py`: Streamlit app for interactive exploration.

----
-This project is intended for educational purposes and as a starting point for further exploration of RL and LLM integration.